-On 31 December 2023, Bonum Bank had 88 employees, of which 87 with permanent employment contract and 1 with fixed term agreement.
-Out of the total of 88 employees, 77 worked full-time.
+On 31 December 2024, the Bank had 102 employees, of which 102 with permanent employment contract.
+Out of the total of 102 employees, 95 worked full-time.
 Employees' professional competence is maintained and developed in line with the bank's needs and changing operating environment, as well as with employees' individual competence requirements and changes therein.